AQUATICAL•LATIN

 This Day In History

-Clark described several new taxa and is honoured in the names of a number of species under clarkae, geniae, and (unusually) clarki.
+Bonaparte described around 230 aquatic taxa and is honoured in the name of a genus of fishes, Bonapartia, and in the names of a number of species under bonaparte, and bonaparti(i).

 Proudly powered by WordPress | © Tim Hayes 2026, All Rights Reserved